benlipkin/probsem/README.md

 # ProbSem

+## Version Warning

+This branch contains the resources for the paper `Exploring and Addressing Uncertainty in Semantic Parsing` by Ben Lipkin.

+This work was developed originally for the 9.660 Course Project at MIT with Dr. Joshua Tenenbaum, but has since been updated.

+See the `main` branch for up-to-date version information.

 ## Summary

 This repository explores the efficacy of large language models trained jointly on natural text and source code to act as probabilistic semantic parsers.